ImperialBower/pkcore/README.md

         * card_consts
         * ::new
         * .is_blank()
         * Detour on Testing as the Hero's Journey
             * tell the story
             * scannable
+        * Move card numbers and make private